Addictions and Mental Health

 • Are comfortable with self-reflective practice.

-• Possess critical thinking and problem-solving skills.
+• Possesses critical thinking and problem-solving skills.

 • Have an ability to practice self-care.